 - The Rio Gallery, in the historic Rio Grande building, sponsors the Statewide Annual Exhibition, the Design Arts exhibition, and visual artist group exhibitions chosen from community proposals.

 Proposals for exhibitions in March – July of 2015 will be accepted beginning July 7, 2014 and are due September 1, 2014.
-Be sure to download the guidelines and eligibility requirements prior to submitting your proposal online.
+Be sure to download the guidelines prior to submitting your proposal online.
 Incomplete entries will not be accepted.

 Traveling Exhibition Program